Your colon is your large intestine. Your rectum is a pouch at the end of your colon where stool is stored until you pass it.

 Colon cancer grows slowly and doesn't cause symptoms for a long time.
 Symptoms may include:

-Sometimes the cancer blocks your colon, and you get symptoms of a bowel obstruction, such as vomiting, crampy belly pain, and a swollen belly.
+Sometimes the cancer blocks your colon, and you get symptoms of a bowel obstruction, such as throwing up, or having crampy belly pain or a swollen belly.

 If you have symptoms that doctors think might be from colon cancer, they usually do: